nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-results.md

         version: '1'

 ---
-Once you've [defined the query and form]({{page page='content-view-query-and-form-tab'}})&nbsp;of your content view, you can define how to display the list of documents that match the query.
+Once you've [defined the query and form]({{page page='content-view-query-and-form-tab'}}) of your content view, you can define how to display the list of documents that match the query.

 Search results, and so content listings, are presented in a table.
 You can configure the columns, i.e. the information on the documents that should be displayed in your content view.
 This is done in the **Results** tab of the content view.

+## Pre-Requisites

+{{{multiexcerpt 'jsf-ui-target-package-requirement-in-content-view' page='content-view-query-and-form-tab'}}}

 ## General Configuration